Varad-Bendale/Shoplifting-/README.md

 # Shoplifting-
-An project created to catch the theives in the local shops and stop shoplifting by using optimum technology
+An system created to catch the theives in the  shops and stop shoplifting by using optimum technology , detecting precisely  all the objects which are shoplifted and person responsible for the same , personalised email for the person commiting shoplifting  ,   blurring the face for privacy